California Resident Fishing License Cost (2025 Fees & Options)

 reduced fishing license eligibility

-For residents with severe disabilities or blindness, free sport fishing licenses are offered, but certification is mandatory to confirm reduced fee eligibility.
+Residents with severe disabilities or blindness may qualify for a free sport fishing license.
+Certification is required to confirm eligibility.

 How to Purchase a Resident Fishing License